Nova-Committee/VeryLegacyExampleMod/readme.md

 9. From the IDE's Gradle tab, run Tasks > forgegrade > setupDecompWorkspace to install the Forge workspace

 10. To build the project, run Tasks > build > build using JDK 8.

+11.     include the .main folder in the project from the "add configurations" menu in order for Minecraft to start up